Looking for an Irish baby name that reflects your family name and heritage and pondering going for something unisex? Check these out.

 Here are our top picks of gender-neutral Irish names and a little bit about their meaning and history.

 This Irish name means " little and fiery".
 This is a variation of Aidan, an anglicized version of the Gaelic name Aodhán.
 Aidan/Aodhán was originally a pet form of the Irish name Aodh (pronounced 'ee'), who was the old Celtic god of the sun and fire.

 This Irish name means ”raven”.
 It is a way of saying “beauty with hair as dark as a raven."

-This one's challenging for none Irish speakers but it's pronounced "key-lyn".
+This one's challenging for non-Irish speakers but it's pronounced: "key-lyn".
 This Irish name means slender and pure in Irish.
 This was the name of several Irish saints.

 This is a common Irish choice for boys and girls.
 It can also be spelled Daire or Darragh.
 The name is derived from the Old Irish word daire (modern Irish doire), which means oak.
 In Celtic mythology, Darragh also meant Dagda, the Celtic god of the underworld.
 It also means strength and perseverance.